Skip to main content

 Updated over a week ago

-Sometimes, while trying to open the Divi > Theme Builder and editing any of the template parts (Header layout, Custom Body layout or Footer layout), an error pops up informing the user that An unknown error has occurred.
+Sometimes, while trying to open the Divi → Theme Builder and edit any template parts (Header, Custom Body, or Footer layout), an error alerts the user that an unknown error has occurred.
 Please try again later.

 Divi Theme Builder unknow error has occured